brannt/summarize_everything/README.md

 ## TODOs:
 - More sources: web article links, podcasts, media files, chat threads, etc.
-- Webhook implementation of the Telegram bot to be run serverless on Vercel/Lambda
 - More integrations: other messenger bots, webapp?
 - Better management of configurations and API keys
 - Multi-tenant mode for integrations: allow each user to provide their own API key